Aluminum, ductile iron, steel, and plastic

-Compared to iron and steel, aluminum is a lightweight material ideal for removable applications and more ornamental designs.
-Exposed aluminum naturally oxidizes to form a discreet barrier against further corrosion—making it suitable for more corrosive, high saline environments.
+Aluminum is a lightweight and easily castable material, attributes which make is ideal for removable applications and more ornamental designs.
+Exposed aluminum naturally oxidizes to form a passive barrier that protects against corrosion.
+This natural corrosion resistance makes aluminum suitable for high saline environments.
 Aluminum is used in architectural and decorative bollards.

 Structural grade steel